raymond1/space-tree/README.md

 In the example from the previous section, the lines are: "Cat", " legs", "  4", " whiskers", "  many", " tails", " 1", " name", and "  Mouse".

 The number of leading spaces on each line is referred to as the "depth" of the line.
 The textual information on each line is referred to as the "node text".
-Because each line represents a node in a mathematical tree, a node can also be said to have a depth or node text.
+Together, the depth and the node text represent nodes in an abstract mathematical tree.

 In the example above, the depths and node text of the lines are as follows: